martinwoodward/csharpworkshop/README.md

  4. [Properties](004-Properties/) - Defining properties in C# classes
  5. [Delegates and Lambda expressions](005-Lambdas/) - Understanding delegates and lambda expressions in C#
  6. [LINQ](006-Linq/) - An introduction to Language Integrated Query (LINQ)
- 7. Asynchronous Programming
+ 7. [Asynchronous Programming](007-Async/) - How to use .NET's built in support for asynchronous programming
- 8. Building Web Applications with ASP.NET Core
+ 8. [ASP.NET](008-Asp.net/) - Building Web Applications with ASP.NET Core

-More to follow...

 ## Additional Reading
 For more information and additional tutorials related to learning C# on Linux see the following.
 Note that the